 The Governance work stream includes program-wide management activities such as maintaining the project master schedule, executing partner agency agreements and vendor contracts.
-We anticipate at least nine agency and/or vendor agreements in FY 2017/18, including Memoranda of Understandings with the San Francisco Bay Area Water Emergency Transportation Authority, the Bay Area Toll Authority, and the San Francisco Municipal Transportation Agency; a vehicle procurement agreement with the Alameda-Contra Costa Transit District (AC Transit); and an operating agreement with the Treasure Island Development Authority (TIDA).
+We anticipate at least nine agency and/or vendor agreements in FY 2018/19, including Memoranda of Agreements and Understandings with the San Francisco Bay Area Water Emergency Transportation Authority, the Bay Area Toll Authority, and the San Francisco Municipal Transportation Agency; a vehicle procurement agreement with the Alameda-Contra Costa Transit District (AC Transit); an operating agreement with the Treasure Island Development Authority (TIDA); and procurement processes and contracts for the autonomous vehicle shuttle pilot and the toll system final design vendor (System Integrator).
 The Governance work stream also provides for meetings of the TIMMA Committee and Board.
-Finally, the Governance work stream includes activities to advocate for funding opportunities and prepare grant funding applications; we expect to submit an application for regional Bay Area Air Quality Management District Clean Air Vehicle funding this year in partnership with AC Transit and to continue pressing for Regional Measure 3 funding for accelerated low-emission ferries
+Finally, the Governance work stream includes activities to advocate for funding opportunities and prepare grant funding applications; we expect to submit an application for regional Bay Area Air Quality Management District Clean Air Vehicle funding this year in partnership with AC Transit and to continue pressing for Regional Measure 3 funding for accelerated low-emission ferries.

-The Planning work stream includes refinements to the program's demand and financial projections, and further analysis and refinement of toll policies such as hours of operation, toll level and phasing, and San Francisco-Oakland Bay Bridge toll policy consistency recommendations.
-The Planning work stream includes design of the mandatory Transit Pass program and the Transportation Affordability program.
+The Planning work stream will result in toll policy recommendations including hours of operation, toll level and phasing, and San Francisco-Oakland Bay Bridge toll policy consistency recommendations.
+The Planning work stream includes implementation of the mandatory Transit Pass program, the Transportation Affordability program, and the Autonomous Vehicle (AV) Shuttle Pilot.

 The Engineering work stream includes developing National Environmental Policy Act and supplemental California Environmental Quality Act environmental documentation and civil engineering final designs.
 Most significantly, this year's engineering work program includes implementation of the Federal Advanced Transportation and Congestion Management Technologies Deployment (ATCMTD) grant which includes an autonomous shuttle demonstration program and the launch of the toll system final design.
-We anticipate releasing a Request for Proposals for Toll System Integration services (toll system final design) this fall.
-As additional federal and local grant funding is secured in the coming quarters, we expect to amend the budget to incorporate the full value of toll system final design work and the execution of a contract with this vendor.
+We anticipate releasing a Request for Proposals for Toll System Integration services (toll system final design) during this year.

-The Communications work stream includes public involvement and outreach activities in support of the entire Mobility Management Program.
+The Communications work stream includes public involvement and outreach activities in support of the entire Mobility Management Program, including a major round of outreach this Fall 2018 in support of toll policy and affordability program recommendations.